Feline Leukaemia Virus Infection

 In the last 20 years, an epidemiological association has been demonstrated between FeLV (and rabies) vaccinations and later development of soft tissue sarcomas at the injection site, so called feline injection-site

 sarcomas (FISS) (see also ABCD FISS guidelines) (Hendrick et al., 1992; Kass et al., 1993; Hendrick et al., 1994; Macy, 1995; Kass et al., 2003; Dean et al., 2006; Hartmann et al., 2015).
 In contrast to fibrosarcomas caused by FeSV, FISS have different histological characteristics (Doddy et al., 1996; Madewell et al., 2001) and behave aggressive (Hendrick et al., 1994) with rate of metastasis, mainly to the lung, ranges from 10 to 28 % (Sandler et al., 1997; Couto and Macy, 1998; Hershey et al., 2000; Kobayashi et al., 2002).
 FISS are difficult to treat, and require aggressive surgery, optimally combined with radiation therapy, chemotherapy, and additional immunotherapy (Hirschberger and Kessler, 2001; Jahnke et al., 2007; Huttinger et al., 2008; Jas et al., 2015).
 The most widely accepted hypothesis of FISS pathogenesis suggests that a chronic inflammatory reaction at the site of an injection acts as a trigger for subsequent malignant transformation.
-Adjuvanted vaccines seem to be particularly linked to the development of FISS due to the more intense local inflammation associated with such products.
-Thus, with respect to FISS development, in general, FeLV vaccines should be used that cause the least subcutaneous inflammatory reaction, thus, vaccines without adjuvants should be used rather than adjuvant-containing vaccines (Hartmann et al., 2015).
+Adjuvanted vaccines have been linked to the development of local inflammation.
+With respect to FISS development, FeLV vaccines should be used that cause the least subcutaneous inflammatory reaction, thus, non-adjuvanted, modified-live or recombinant vaccines should be preferred over adjuvanted vaccines, if such vaccines are available and have been proven to be equally effective (Hartmann et al., 2018).